-15.17.
+- 15.17.
 Once a customer has joined a subscription or notification service, an SMS message must immediately be sent to the customer confirming the initiation of the service.
-This message is referred to as the "welcome message".
-The customer must not be charged for the welcome message.

-15.18.
-The welcome message must be a single message and may not contain any line breaks or carriage returns.
-The welcome message must begin with the word "welcome" and then contain only the following additional information:

-- (a) the name of the service,

-- (b) the pricing information,

-- (c) a customer support number,

-- (d) instructions for terminating the service, and

-- (e) (optionally) a link to a WAP landing page or a web page describing the service.
+The message must be provided in one of two ways: - (i) The customer's mobile carrier may send the message. - (ii) The member can send the "welcome message".
+The customer must not be charged for the welcome message. - 15.18.
+The "welcome message" must be a single message and may not contain any line breaks or carriage returns.
+The welcome message must contain only the following additional information: - (a) (optionally) the word "welcome" at the beginning, - (b) confirmation that the customer has subscribed to a service, - (c) the name of the service, - (d) the pricing information, - (e) a customer support number, - (f) instructions for terminating the service, and - (g) (optionally) a link to a WAP landing page or a web page describing the service.